mostafaghadimi/Apache-Atlas/readme.md

     at java.base/java.lang.Thread.run(Thread.java:834)
 2021-03-13 17:28:37,365 WARN  - [ReadOnlyZKClient-localhost:2181@0x39acd1f1:] ~ 0x39acd1f1 to localhost:2181 failed for list of /hbase, code = CONNECTIONLOSS, retries = 1 (ReadOnlyZKClient$ZKTask$1:192)
 ```

+For more details, I have asked a question on stackoverflow and was answered by Madhan, one of the main contributor of Apache Atlas, you can see the question [here](https://stackoverflow.com/questions/66614260/apache-atlas-http-error-503-service-unavailable).
+But the answer wasn't that helpful.
+I have tried the instructions on different machines (Also with Mark Chesnavsky).
+After all of these steps, I was completely disappointed and switched to `release-2.1.0-rc3` version, which is also downloadable on [github repository](https://github.com/apache/atlas/releases).